zaynekomichi/zaynekomichi/README.md

 Any stack you use i can also but here's a few im quite proficient in

-* Mongo/ Couchdb /SQL 💾
+* Mongo/ Couchdb / SQL / Firebase 💾
 * Typescript/Javascript 🌞
 * Tauri / Electron 💻
 * Python 🐍